Core concepts

 Note

-Watchers should never be created or managed inside computeds or subscriptions.
-They are meant to be terminal nodes that pull on the graph of dependencies and make it live.
-Subscriptions can be nested, along with computeds, and generally work like "internal watchers" (i.e. they will also update automatically while they're live), so there should never be a reason to create a watcher inside of one.
+Watchers should never be created or managed inside reactive functions or subscriptions.
+They are meant to be terminal nodes that pull on the graph of dependencies and make it "live".
+Subscriptions generally work like "internal watchers" (i.e. they will also update automatically while they're live via an external watcher), so there should never be a reason to create a watcher inside of one.

 This is a very strong recommendation; Any current behavior is considered undefined, and it is not guaranteed or covered under semver.